cytodata/single-cell-classifier/3.random_forest/README.md

 # random forest

-Random forest, collection of random generated desicion trees, is a form of classifier.
+A random forest, a collection of random generated decision trees, is a form of a classifier.
 The classification always goes via a hard cut in a feature.
-This work well if all features are independed.
+This work well if all features are independent.

 ## Naive Attempt